Best Kratom Strains for Opiate Withdrawal

 This process can take several weeks or months from start to finish.

-What’s The Dose of Kratom For Opioid Withdrawal?
+What’s the Dose of Kratom for Opioid Withdrawal?

 The dose of kratom will vary a lot from one person to the next.
 It all depends on the type of kratom you’re using and your individual sensitivity to the substance.